spicata/spicata99/xkcdob/xobGIF.md

 ---
 tags:
-title: "xob GIF"
+title: "the GIFs"
 aliases:
-- "xob GIF"
+- "the GIFs"
 layout: simple
 ---